Loading...

 How to consume Chicken Salad Spread without glucose spikes

-Drink plenty of water before and after your meal to help your body process the sugars more efficiently.
+Engage in light physical activity like a short walk after your meal to help your body use up the glucose more efficiently.

 healthspan-mbl